zspCoder/rTVRA-Release/README.md

 # rTVRA-Release

-Source code of **rTVRA** for hyperspectral image reconstruction on dual-camera compressive hyperspectral imaging system (**DCCHI**)
-This repository contains the source code for the paper: **Shipeng Zhang, Hua Huang, and Ying Fu.
+Source code of **rTVRA (Shipeng Zhang, Hua Huang, and Ying Fu.
 Fast parallel implementation of dual-camera compressive hyperspectral imaging system.
-IEEE Transactions on Circuits and Systems for Video Technology, 2018, 29(11): 3404-3414.**
+IEEE Transactions on Circuits and Systems for Video Technology, 2018, 29(11): 3404-3414.)** for hyperspectral image reconstruction on dual-camera compressive hyperspectral imaging system (**DCCHI**).

 ## Data
 We provide the real captured data on our own hardware implementation of the dual-camera compressive hyperspectral imaging system, including the measurement of 100 frames hyperspectral video and 2 hyperspectral images.
 It can be download from [RealData](https://drive.google.com/drive/folders/1xTHmHsOOV0guuWuZKh7troiwYr7CupPO?usp=sharing).